 from World War I / WWI, World War 2 / WWII, Korea, Vietnam & Gulf Wars, to include U.S., German, Japanese & British Aviation and War Collectibles.
 The Rees Collection is scheduled for auction on July 8th, 2019.
 The auction is open to all interested parties.
 Bidders are able to bid from the floor, Internet (live real-time & absentee pre-bid), telephone, and absentee.
 The online catalog is available to preview, register & bid now.
-Please visit the auction details page for links to the online catalog and all other relevant sale details.
 This auction will be held at the Centurion headquarters in Tallahassee, Florida.

 The following is the story of Spence Rees, as shared by his family.......

 I’ll begin by saying Spence’s obsession for military aviation began in his early childhood and continued throughout his entire life.
 His collection was truly a life’s passion and brought great joy to him and many others.

 Spencer was only 17 years old when he enlisted in the Air Force; he was a ground crew leader for a F-86D “Dog Sabre”.
 After an honorable discharge he spent most of his life as an engineer, designing power tools.
 Spence exhibited great attention to detail and an extraordinary work ethic, which served him well in both his career and hobby.
 He was very talented and well-versed in history and military knowledge, and this fostered his hobby.
 According to his mother, he built his first model airplane at age 6.
 Upon completing the model, he decided it didn’t look exactly how he wanted, and thus he destroyed it (a perfectionist in the making).
 His childhood bedroom was covered with American, German and Japanese aircraft in dog fight scenarios.
 Of course, the Americans were always winning and the “bad guys” would end up in flames created from painted cotton balls and appropriately glued to the losing aircraft.